 I endeavor to post the highest quality (usually, but not always, the largest) images I can find.
 I will clean up images to remove spots, scratches, sepia tone, other monotone colorations, etc, especially in parts of an image away from a woman or her dress.
 But I will clean up heavily marred faces and dresses if necessary and if I can do it.
 These changes within an image will be described if done with Photoshop (you can lie with Photoshop).
 I will also modify margins by cropping or re-coloration of border areas or by straightening tilted images and recoloring the edges of the new borders, but usually not state that I did it.

 The site is broken into albums by chronological order approximately by century until the 19th century that, for the purposes of this Site, began in 1789 and ended in 1914.
-The 19th century had four distinct fashion epochs.
+The 19th century had four identifiable fashion epochs.
 Each section begins with a page like this one that has a Table of Contents for the epoch.
 The Table of Contents has links to Albums with all of the images for the epoch.
 The albums contain individual discrete images as well as Subalbums that contain three or more images of the same person or persons wearing different dresses.
 Some Subalbums contain Albumettes for especially well-documented persons like French Empress Eugénie, Austrian Empress Elisabeth, or Queen Alexandra of Great Britain.

 Dates listed are the date depicted in the image; the date the image was created by an artist or released may be different.
 The titles identify the person(s) and may not be the title used by the gallery or organization with the image.